childerich/ulthuan/index.md

 - If you move on a field with another fortress, city or army (not garrison): If any of the owners wishes, your movement is over and the army stays there.
 If the owner is creep, they will stop you unless you have friendly relations.

 ## Armies
+Newly trained armies have a value of 10000 gold.
+Their exact composition is undefined until they fight their 1st battle, afterwards the composition may not be changed and has to be made public to all players.
+Armies have to abide the unit caps for balanced play.
+RoR (Regiments of Renown) Units and named charakters may be used, but are only allowed in a single army (of one player) at a time.
+Gold can be spent at any time to buy adtional units or upgrades for an army.
+Every player can support one army, +1 per city under their control.
+Consequently, in the beginning every player can support two armies.
+If a player recruits although beeing at the upkeep limit, she or he has to immedeately disband another army.
+If a player has too many armies for another reason (eg loosing a city), they have to nominate which armies they stop paying.
+These armies have to roll on the following "Where is our pay" table every turn until the upkeep is established again.
+Armies with undefined composition are affected differently by negative effects: If the leader dies they get -500 points, if they have to roll on the defeat table they loose 250 gold instead.

+### Where is our Pay??
+D6 {#pay}
+1. **

 ## Buildings